 This is the one: Dungeon Master – the Atari ST original.
-One of the best games ever made, and probably my favourite game of all time…
+One of the best games ever made, and among my favourite games of all time…

 As a ‘dungeon crawler’, Dungeon Master is a non-stop roller-coaster ride through waves upon waves of killer monsters.
 The fact that you rarely get the chance to rest (the monsters follow you, some can open doors, and others will run away when they are threatened), is testament to the game’s amazing design.